frenchie43972/portfolio-site/portfolio-site/README.md

 ---

+Step 9: ProjectCard + Projects Preview Setup

+We introduced the ProjectCard component to display project information on the HomePage.
+This was the first time we moved beyond simple strings and had to render structured data (title, description, image, link).

+We discussed different strategies for handling project images:

+Public folder approach (simple paths, no optimization).

+Helper function with src/assets/ (our choice) → storing only filenames in JSON, then resolving them in Vue with new URL(...).

+Direct imports in components (tightly coupled but explicit).

+We chose Option 2 because it keeps JSON clean and still lets Vite optimize assets.

+Once the helper was set up, we tested by rendering one card with hardcoded props from projects.json.
+This confirmed the pipeline:
+JSON → props → ProjectCard → Vue resolves image.

+Next, we expanded to multiple cards by planning to loop through projectsList.
+At this stage, the layout wasn’t responsive yet — cards stacked in a column because of global CSS conflicts.
+We flagged that responsiveness would need attention soon

+---

+Step 10: Responsiveness Foundations

+We noticed that global CSS was constraining every <section> to max-width: 1200px, which caused the Hero background to not span full width.
+To fix this, we introduced a .container utility class:

+Sections like Intro, Services, Projects → wrapped in .container for centered, readable content.

+Sections like Hero → remain full-width, spanning edge to edge.

+This gives us flexibility and avoids one-size-fits-all CSS.

+We also discussed responsiveness strategy:

+Build fluid layouts with %, rem, auto-fit as we go.

+Reserve media queries for breakpoints (Navbar, font scaling, spacing adjustments).

+---

 Lessons Learned (So Far)

 - Do not put global resets inside scoped component styles; they won’t affect `<body>` or global elements.
 Keep resets in a global stylesheet.